Skip to searchSkip to main content

 The hottest month across Karnataka's plains.
 Hampi in particular becomes very hot; hill destinations remain more manageable but humid.
 Best avoided unless combining entirely with hill station stays.

 For a focused introduction covering Mysore, Hampi, and Coorg, ten to twelve days is a comfortable minimum at a pace that allows genuine depth at each destination.
 To add Kabini for wildlife, Chikmagalur's coffee country, and the Hoysala temples at Belur and Halebidu, fourteen to sixteen days gives the itinerary room to breathe properly.
-If you are extending into Goa at the journey's close — a natural fit after Badami and Hampi — allow an additional three to four days.
-Karnataka particularly rewards travellers who give Hampi two full days rather than one.

 Both combinations work naturally and we design them regularly.
 Karnataka and Goa is the more straightforward pairing — the Karnataka Odyssey itinerary moves through Hampi and Badami before arriving on Goa's coast, making the geography seamless.
 Karnataka and Kerala connects through Kabini and Wayanad, with the hill country of the Western Ghats providing a continuous landscape as you travel south — the Hills of South India itinerary follows exactly this route through Kabini, Wayanad, Munnar, and the Alleppey backwaters.
 A Karnataka, Goa, and Kerala combination is also possible for travellers with sixteen to twenty days.